 The Department is housed on the Second Floor of the William Sutton Administration Building.
 Independent offices are provided for the department chair and faculty members.
-This building accommodates one conference room, a faculty lounge and a graduate study room.
+This building accommodates one conference room and a faculty lounge.
 There are plenty of classrooms available for use by the Department.
 The Department has its own computer laboratory.
 These facilities provide excellent working and learning environments for social work faculty and students.
 In addition, many Social Work books, journals and other related materials are housed in the J.H.
 White Library.